 The Singapore hub also underscores the career progression opportunities available to Consultants.
 We love to invest in our homegrown talent.
 Mobility and independence are part of a package of benefits that motivate our teammates.

-David worked the night-owl shift from Glasgow to establish our US-presence before we set up a base in Houston so he’s accustomed to working across continents and time-zones.
+David worked the night-owl shift from Glasgow to establish our US-presence before we set up a base in the US so he’s accustomed to working across continents and time-zones.
 David’s move to Singapore augments our global presence by bridging the East and West.